 Students who withdraw from the program during the first two months of their enrollment will receive a refund of $1,000.
 Students who withdraw from the program after the first two months of their enrollment will not receive a refund.

 Leave of Absence

-Students encountering extraordinary circumstances may be granted a leave of absence at the discretion of the Program's director.
+Students encountering extenuating personal or medical circumstances may request a leave of absence of up to twelve months.
 This leave may extend for a period of no more than one year.
 Loan recipients should check with the Financial Aid Office regarding federal regulations that apply to their leaves.
 For more information, see the Student Handbook.

 The Master's Program does not discuss academic or financial issues with anyone other than the enrolled student.